rockman007372/Obsidian-Vault/GEX1015 Lecture 3 - Morality Theories.md

 		- morally required: actions that are wrong **not to perform** (keep promises)
 		- morally super-erogatory: actions that are morally good but **not wrong to not perform** (jumping on grenade to save others)
 		- morally neutral: "take philosophy class"
-	- morrally wrong = impermissible action
+	- Morally wrong = impermissible action
 - 2 approach to determine morality:
 	- Consequentialism
 	- Non-consequentialism (not gonna go into deep details)